The Student (newspaper)

+Since 1992, The Student has become financially and editorially independent from the University of Edinburgh and its students' association.
+It therefore relies on advertising and fundraising to cover costs.
+The newspaper is produced by volunteers, who fit this work around their studies.

+The newspaper held the title of Best Student Newspaper in Scotland – awarded by The Herald Student Press Awards – in 2006, 2007, 2009 and 2010.
+It also won the Student Publication Association's Best Publication Award in 2024.

 History

-The Student was founded in 1887 by Robert Louis Stevenson.
-It started as a small weekly magazine, published by the Students' Representative Council.
+The Student started in 1887 as a small fortnightly magazine, founded by Robert Cochrane Buist.
+In 1889 the Students' Representative Council took over publishing the paper from Buist.
+The Student states that it was founded by Robert Louis Stevenson.
 A typical, turn-of-the-century edition of The Student would open with a short biography of a notable person and an editorial.
 The remaining content largely comprised notes from various societies, sports results, poetry and literary reviews, and profiles of newly appointed lecturers.
 The magazine was supported by advertising, but cost two pence.